danmayer/danmayer.github.com/_posts/2015-02-18-safer-refactoring-on-legacy-systems.md

 OK, this made me think it was worth the risk and there were risks.

-* the legacy app is poor testing
+* the legacy app is poorly tested
 * the legacy app was notoriously hard to manually test
-* the code wasn't designed into the app well in the first place, it was all over the place `git diff => Showing  43 changed files  with 130 additions and 492 deletions.`
+* the code wasn't designed into the app well in the first place, it was all over the place, my final change illustrates that well `git diff => Showing  43 changed files  with 130 additions and 492 deletions.`
 * while the original code was out of date and didn't always match the results of the newer gem, we might have started to "code around" the issues, you know "it's not a bug, it's a feature."

-As @tcopeland said, "ha whew.
+As [@tcopeland](http://twitter.com/tcopeland) said, "ha whew.
 Replacing lots of global-ish methods is tough"

 # Quick breakdown of the problem